 I just love the imagery and symbolism of Tarot cards and really enjoy breaking in a new Tarot deck.
 Getting to know a brand-new tarot deck is an exciting chance to develop your intuition and fall in love with tarot.

 Although most decks have the same basic 78 cards, based on the same archetypes, the art style and “feel” of each deck will vary wildly.
 So, what’s the best way to break in a new deck?

-There are several different ways to break in tarot cards, experiment to find out what works best for you: Study the cards, journal your impressions, give yourself daily readings, cleanse your cards, perform a “get to know your deck” reading.
+There are several different ways to break in tarot cards, and experiment to find out what works best for you: Study the cards, journal your impressions, give yourself daily readings, cleanse your cards, and perform a “get to know your deck” reading.
 Have fun and listen to your intuition.

 Once you’ve found your preferred method, you can also use it to cleanse an older deck if you sense it’s picked up some negative energy, or even if you just need to refresh yourself on a particular deck’s symbolism.

-Before we get into breaking in a new tarot deck, I wanted to mention the Related Articles section at the bottom of this page.
-I’ve written a number of articles that you might find interesting that related to this top.
+Before we get into breaking into a new tarot deck, I wanted to mention the Related Articles section at the bottom of this page.
+I’ve written a number of articles that you might find interesting related to this top.
 Don’t press the back button until you’ve reviewed the articles at the end!

 OK, let’s get into some tried and true ways to break in your new tarot deck!